 Obtaining an EB-5 U.S. Investor Visa with $500,000 in Investment Capital

-The normal requirement for getting an EB-5 U.S. visa and green card based is investing $1 million in a U.S. business.
+The normal requirement for getting an EB-5 U.S. visa and green card based is investing $1 million in a U.S. business, a live feed for the gold spot price is one of the best options to start investing in the US.
 However, the amount of the investment may be reduced to $500,000 under certain circumstances.
 Generally, if the business is located in a rural area or in an urban area with a high unemployment rate, the U.S. government promotes foreign investments by lowering the required amount for the EB-5 visa and green card.
 For a free consultation with one of our experienced immigration attorneys to discuss your EB-5 visa options, , please call or email us today!
 [LINK TO CONTACT JCS]

 How high must the unemployment rate be in a given area to qualify for the EB-5 investment business?